jflamy/owlcms4/docs/EquipmentSetup.md

 ## Large Competition Setup

 At the opposite end of the spectrum, a setup for a state competition using refereeing devices would provide all the requisite displays and technical official stations.
-To keep costs down, TVs and projectors can be driven using cheap devices such as Fire TV Sticks or Raspberry Pi.
+To keep costs down, TVs and projectors can be driven using cheap devices such as Fire TV Sticks or Raspberry Pi, and you can also use HDMI splitters.